ibm-cloud-docs/ContinuousDelivery/cd_security_compliance.md

 | *instance* | *toolchain_allowed_tool_integration_ids* | *strings_in_list* | [Services that can be added to the list](https://github.com/open-toolchain/sdk/wiki/services.md){: external} | An array list of Strings that indicates the tools that can be bound to a toolchain. |
 {: caption="Table 1.
 Rule properties for {{site.data.keyword.contdelivery_short}}" caption-side="top"}

-To learn more about config rules, check out [What is a config rule?](/docs/security-compliance?topic=security-compliance-what-is-rule)
+To learn more about constructing config rules, check out [Formatting rules and templates](/docs/security-compliance?topic=security-compliance-formatting-rules-templates).